-Douglas Williams, Ph.D., Chair and Director: Douglas E. Williams is currently the President, CEO and member of the Board of Directors of Codiak BioSciences.
-He was previously Biogen's Executive Vice President, Research and Development, serving in this role from January 2011 to July 2015.
+Douglas Williams, Ph.D., Chair and Director: Douglas E. Williams is currently the President of Research and Development at Sana Biotechnology.
+He was previously CEO of Codiak BioSciences, prior to which he was Biogen's Executive Vice President, Research and Development, serving in this role from January 2011 to July 2015.
 He joined Biogen from ZymoGenetics, where he was most recently CEO and member of the Board of Directors.
 ZymoGenetics was purchased for \$985 million by Bristol Myers Squibb during Dr. Williams' tenure.
-Previously, he held leadership positions within the biotechnology industry, including Chief Scientific Officer and Executive Vice President of Research and Development at Seattle Genetics, and

-Senior Vice President and Washington Site Leader at Amgen.
+Previously, he held leadership positions within the biotechnology industry, including Chief Scientific Officer and Executive Vice President of Research and Development at Seattle Genetics, and Senior Vice President and Washington Site Leader at Amgen.
 Dr. Williams served in a series of scientific and senior leadership positions over a decade at Immunex, including Executive Vice President and Chief Technology Officer and a member of the Board of Directors.
 During his 30+ year career in the biotechnology industry he has played a role in the development of several novel drugs including Enbrel, Tecfidera, and Spinraza.
-He has served on the board of numerous biotechnology companies and is currently Chair of the Board of AC Immune, and is a Director for Panacea II.
+He has served on the board of numerous biotechnology companies and is currently Chair of the Board of AC Immune.